hraberg/mimir/README.md

 #### Pattern Matching

 Mimir contains an even more experimental [pattern matcher](https://github.com/hraberg/mimir/blob/master/src/mimir/match.clj), which can be seen in action on maps in the [Rosencrantz golfers example](https://github.com/hraberg/mimir/blob/master/test/mimir/test/golfers.clj) above.
-This pattern matcher and it's relatioship and influence on Mimir proper is still a bit up in the air - I hope to iron this out over the next week or so.
+This pattern matcher and it's relationship and influence on Mimir proper is still a bit up in the air - I hope to iron this out over the next week or so.
 It can be used on it's own:

 ```clojure
 (defm member? [x & y]